AnterCreeper/linux-on-elitepad1000g2/README.md

    Some packs have been uploaded to this repo.
    a.
 A driver in dkms type.
 The official driver will be merged to the mainline soon.
    b. alsa-ucm-conf debian package modified from the ubuntu source.

+   Install the things above and put "snd_soc_sst_bytcr_rt5640.quirk=0x6400002" to the /etc/default/grub, then the jack audio is ok.

+   The Internal Mic is still needed to be fix later.

 5. The wwan is not work out-of-box and need to be set manually .
 You can google to find the solution.